masters3d/swift-evolution/proposals/XXXX-function-builders.md

 `defer` statements are left alone by the transformation.
 It is ill-formed if the deferred block produces a result.

-`do` statements with `catch` blocks are provisionally ill-formed when encountered in transformed functions unless none of the nested blocks produce a result.
-Some cases of these statements may be supported in the future.
+`do` statements with `catch` blocks are ill-formed when encountered in transformed functions.

 #### `do` statements